aditya-vishwakarma-lab/digital_clock/README.md

 # Digital Clock

-This is a simple digital clock web app created using HTML, CSS, and JavaScript.
+This is a simple digital clock web app created using JavaScript, HTML, CSS and Bootstrap.

 ## Features